maialenz/movieQuiz/README.md

 ## Overview

-This website is an entertaining quiz game for those who want to test their knowledge about movies, classic and new, by answering questions
+This website is an entertaining quiz game for those who want to have fun testing their general knowledge about classic and new movies, by answering a series of questions and trying to beat their own scores.

-The website will be responsive and accessible on all devices with Mobile first implementation on mind.
-The website will be visually enjoyable and easy to navigate, with all the information the user needs clearly represented.
-It will be aimed for people who want to have some fun.
+The website will be responsive and accessible on all devices The website will be visually enjoyable and interactive.
+It will be aimed for people who want to have some fun and learn something new while playing.

 ---